canonical/lxd/CONTRIBUTING.md

 at: [`https://github.com/lxc/lxd`](https://github.com/lxc/lxd)

-Proposed changes will then go through code review there and once approved, be merged in the main branch.
+Proposed changes will then go through code review there and once approved, be merged in the master branch.

 ## Commit structure